Letter from the Prelate regarding the Motu Proprio “Ad charisma tuendum”

 During the 75th anniversary year of Opus Dei coming to Britain we are posting a number of videos telling stories of lives changed by faith.
-"Nourish this faith” is the story of Fr Matt, a Welsh parish priest who was helped by Opus Dei to follow his vocation to the priesthood.
+"Everything is in God's hands” is the story of Mark, a businessman who works in the builders’ merchant industry in Scotland.

 During the 75th anniversary year of Opus Dei coming to Britain we are posting a number of videos telling stories of lives changed by faith.
-"I didn't want to be a nurse” is the story of Shaunagh, from Manchester, who wants to transmit her faith to friends who are far from God or have no religion.
+"Do something positive in the world” is the story of Kasia, an academic working in London.